From the Server set-up dialog you can configure all the settings of the Data Catalog server. It is divided into the following tabs:

 Click the Save button to confirm the Kerberos configuration.
 This configuration will take effect immediately.
 There is no need to restart the Data Catalog.

-If no user is able to log in the Data Catalog due to an inappropriate configuration of the Kerberos authentication, remember that you can still connect to the Data Catalog using the local authentication or the VDP-based authentication.
+If no user is able to log in the Data Catalog due to an inappropriate configuration of the Kerberos authentication, remember that you can still connect to the Data Catalog using the local authentication or the authentication with login and password.
 Then you can modify the Kerberos settings or enable its debug mode.

 Use an External Database for the Data Catalog¶

-By default, the Data Catalog stores its settings and metadata in an embedded database (Apache Derby) shipped with the Denodo Platform.
-However, you can configure it to store its settings and metadata on an external database.
-This is necessary if you want to set up a cluster of Data Catalog servers.
+This section explains how to configure the Data Catalog to store its settings on an external database.
+This is necessary if you want to set up a cluster of Data Catalog servers so all the servers share the same settings and metadata.

 The Data Catalog supports the following databases: